- 7 Most Effective Exercises Pictures

 What are weight-lifting splits?

 A split refers to the practice of dividing workouts by muscle group.
 For example, you can work all upper-body muscles on one day and lower-body muscles on another.
 Or you could work all the pushing muscles (triceps, pecs, and anterior shoulder) on one day, and the pulling muscles (biceps, lats, rhomboids, and posterior shoulder) on another.
 There are many possible combinations of splits, and I suggest that you experiment to find what works best for you.
 In the starter programs below, you will see examples of a split.

 How much should I rest between sets and between days?

 The number of days that you rest between workouts can also affect your results.
 The standard advice is to rest two days between workouts.
 This makes sense if you push hard, since the muscles need time to recover and grow.
 In fact, it can take up to five days for muscles to fully recover from a tough workout, and if you push too hard, you might experience symptoms of overtraining (fatigue, loss of strength, inability to lift 100%, chronic soreness, and persistent injuries).
-It's okay to lift two days in a row.
+Resting and lifting are not mutually exclusive with splits, however.
+It's OK to lift two days in a row.
 Experienced lifters do it all the time by splitting their workout so that they work one muscle group per day.
 For example, they might work their upper body on one day, and legs on another, or back muscles on one day, and chest muscles on the next.
 Experiment with different splits until you find what works best for you.

 The golden rule is to remember that muscles recover and grow during downtime, not when you train, and so it's important to take time off.
 You know you need more rest if you have any symptoms of overtraining.